AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_pages/home.md

 # Simulated behaviour <em> portable to real drone </em>
+Any behaviour can be replicated.

 # All robots can benefit from this system.
+Any robot can use the motion capture setup.

 ## Drone-to-drone combat
+Training grounds.

 ## Drone can share endless realities

 TO BE COMPLETED